lukpueh/tuf-community-repos/theupdateframework/community/GOVERNANCE.md

 In performance of these duties, the Steering Committee will hold a quarterly meeting that is open to all contributors.
 The Committee may hold additional, closed meetings in order to discuss non-public issues such as security exploits, CoC enforcement, and legal questions.
+However, as a rule, meetings will be held in public when practical.

 Steering Committee members are expected to advocate for all of The Update Framework, not just certain subprojects or corporate sponsors, comply with and